 by Matt Ferrari

-Our customers have been hearing some exciting news this year about Automated Safeguards.
+Our customers have been hearing some exciting news this year about Automated Safeguards, part of our SaaS solution, ClearDATA Comply™.

 Automated Safeguards are how ClearDATA provides guard rails around AWS that allow a healthcare customer to use native public cloud tooling to develop within their own environment, all while keeping them compliant against GDPR, HIPAA, SOC2, GxP, GmP and other regulatory and compliance frameworks.